Who use full face scuba mask?.It is very rare to see recreational divers wear full masks to dive.

 - Full scuba masks come with integral nose clips for underwater pressure equalization.

-Cons of using full masks for diving:
+Cons of using full face scuba mask for diving:

 Although the full mask is less likely to fill with water, it can and does happen.